How can I get assistance for archelios? onlineHelp

 - The number of parallel chains

-From the GOLD subscription, it is possible to size the storage according to the number of hours of autonomy desired.
+With a GOLD subscription, it is possible to size the storage according to the desired number of hours of autonomy*:

 - Click on the size batteries button